 • Evangelicals: the percentage of a state that is evangelical, these voters are particularly pervasive in the South.
 They are already staunchly Republican so there are diminishing marginal returns for the GOP with these voters.

 • Political Independents: the percent of a state that does not lean towards either party.
 States in the West and with an “independent spirit” (like Texas and New Hampshire) tend to have more of these.
-Given heightened third party activity this cycle, we expect that these voters will disproportionately harm the incumbent party.
+Given heightened third party activity this cycle, we expect that these voters will slightly, but disproportionately harm the incumbent party.

 • Black Americans: the percentage of a state that is Black, a particularly powerful demographic in the South.
 There are some signs that these overwhelmingly Democratic-leaning voters may shift slightly towards Republicans this cycle.

 • Mexican Americans: the percentage of a state that is Mexican American, a key demographic in the Southwest.
-We anticipate that these voters will shift towards Republicans this cycle given heightened frustration with immigration and the economy.
+We anticipate that these voters will shift slightly towards Republicans this cycle given heightened frustration with immigration and the economy.

 • Union-Associated Population: this is the percentage of a state’s workforce that is associated with a union.
 We are treating the workforce percentage as the population percentage at large because we feel this will better capture households who are associated with a union, rather than individuals.
 We anticipate only a minute shift towards Republicans from this group given the party’s increased efforts at courting them in recent years.